InvestmentSystems/pydelinter/README.md

 # pydelinter

 Pydelinter automatically generates unified-diffs of python source code that violate certain class of Pylint warnings.
-You can run this tool on your souce code, inspect the diffs and apply the diffs as patches.
+You can run this tool on your source code, inspect the diffs and apply the diffs as patches.

 ## Installation